rolling stones ronettes ronnie spector coverArticles

 Like what you see?
 Help keep it going!
-This site runs on the support of readers like you.
-Your donation helps cover costs and keeps fresh Rolling Stones content updated every day.
-Thanks in advance!
+This ad-free site runs on the support of readers like you.
+Your donation helps cover costs and keeps fresh content coming your way every day.
+Thank you!

 About The Rolling Stones’ 1964 UK Tour with The Ronettes

-The Ronettes were American female singing trio from Spanish Harlem, New York (Veronica Bennett, her older sister Estelle Bennett, and their cousin Nedra Talley) who opened for the Stones on their first headlining British tour in January 1964.
+The Ronettes were American female singing trio from Spanish Harlem, New York (Veronica Bennett, her older sister Estelle Bennett and their cousin Nedra Talley) who opened for the Stones on their first headlining British tour in January 1964.
 Mick and Keith both fancied Ronnie (later Mrs. Phil Spector) Eventually Keith got her, and Mick wound up with sister Estelle.

 Read more (from The Pop History Dig)